-When you are making homemade soups that contain meat, they tend to have a lot of fat that needs to be skimmed from the top.
-One quick solution to that problem is dropping in a couple of ice cubes.
-As the ice melts, the fat will stiffen around it and you will be able to remove it with ease.
+When making homemade soups that contain meat, they often have a lot of fat that needs to be skimmed from the top.
+To make this process easier, try dropping in a couple of ice cubes.
+As the ice melts, the fat will stiffen around it, making it easier to remove.

-You need to always season fish and meats as evenly as possible.
-Sprinkle seasoning like salt and pepper gingerly through the tips of your fingers as if they are snowflakes.
-This way, the grains don’t get clumped together and the meats don’t wind up without any seasoning in a few areas and too much in others.
+To ensure that your meats are seasoned evenly, sprinkle seasoning like salt and pepper through your fingertips like snowflakes.
+This way, the grains won’t get clumped together, and the meat won’t wind up with too much seasoning in some areas and none in others.

 To keep your burgers flat, indent the middle of the burger with your thumb, nearly leaving a hole, before frying or grilling the patties.
 As the meat draws up and shrinks while cooking, the indentation will close itself, leaving you with flat burgers instead of small patties with extra thick middles.

-When sauteing ingredients in a fry pan ensure that you don’t overcrowd the pan with too much food.
+When sautéing ingredients in a frying pan, ensure that you don’t overcrowd the pan with too much food.
 Trying to cook too much at once will only lower the temperature of the pan and lead to steaming instead of browning.
-It is wiser to saute the ingredients in two separate batches, if necessary, and this will maintain the quality of cooking.
+It is wiser to sauté the ingredients in two separate batches, if necessary, to maintain the quality of cooking.

-When you are adding food to a slow cooker make sure that you add tender vegetables like mushrooms, peas, fish, and squash during the final half hour.
-This is important because adding them too early will cause them to disappear in to the dish.
-You will be able to taste them, but you might not be able to see them.
+When adding tender vegetables like mushrooms, peas, fish, and squash to a slow cooker, ensure that you add them during the final half hour.
+Adding them too early will cause them to disappear into the dish, so you will be able to taste them, but you might not be able to see them.